 1. Surround Yourself with Positive People

 Choose to be surrounded by positive people.
 One attracts friends who are like them.
 Being negative is like a magnet which draws others with negative attitudes to you.
-These pessimists may forecast gloomy outcomes for your divorce or hold you back by focusing on obstacles to success.
+These pessimists may forecast gloomy outcomes for your divorce or hold you back by focusing on obstacles to success, so avoiding negativity throughout divorce could sometimes mean avoiding other people who just aren’t right for your well-being.

 I had a divorced friend who was concentrating on what was not working out in my divorce.
 I would change the subject and she did not get the hint.
 My son finally told her bluntly to stop talking about divorce.
 She eventually drifted away when I refused to discuss the negatives.
 I surrounded myself with upbeat people who are still my cheerleaders today.
 One’s outlook is how they see the world as a scary, dark place or where many good things happen.
 One projects their positive or negative outlook onto others, as if they were a screen.